 In the absence of CRM, salespeople can communicate internally using many traditional methods, such as email.

-However, CRM is a collaboration enabler if there’s a need for internal, online discussions relating to specific prospects, customers, opportunities, and other entities.
+However, CRM serves as a collaboration enabler when there is a need for internal, online discussions related to specific prospects, customers, opportunities, and other entities.
 Conversations can be directly connected to specific companies, people, sales opportunities, and more.

 Salesforce’s Chatter, Slack, and Microsoft Teams are examples of this collaborative functionality.